2.3 Make your site Search Engine-friendly

 2.3.3 Rewrite dynamic URLs

-So the problem with such URLs like this one www.weddinggift.com/?item=32554 is: no one (neither users, nor even the Robot) can tell what product can be found under the URL.
+So the problem with such URLs is: no one (neither users, nor even the Robot) can tell what product can be found under the URL before they land on this page.

-URLs like this, www.weddinggift.com/?item=32554, having parameters (here it's item=32554) are called Dynamic URLs, while URLs like www.weddinggift.com/silk-linen.html are static.
-First of all, static URLs are much more user-friendly.
-For users, URLs with too much of "?", "&" and "=" are hard to understand and pretty inconvenient.
-Secondly, search engines like static URLs much better than dynamic ones.
+For simplicity, let's assume that URLs like this, www.weddinggift.com/?item=32554, having parameters (here it's item=) are called Dynamic URLs, while URLs like www.weddinggift.com/silk–linen.html are static.
+As you can see, static URLs are much more user–friendly.
+For users, URLs with too much of "?", "" and "=" are hard to understand and pretty inconvenient.
+It may surprise you, but some guys prefer to memorize their favorite URLs, instead of bookmarking them!

-A .htaccess file is a plain-text file, and using it, you can make amazing tricks with your web server.
+There's a file called .htaccess.
+It's a plain–text file, and using it, you can make amazing tricks with your web server.
 Just one example is rewriting dynamic URLs.
-And then when a user (or a robot) is trying to reach a page, this file gets a command to show a page URL that is user- and crawler-friendly.
+And then when a user (or a robot) is trying to reach a page, this file gets a command to show a page URL that is user– and crawler–friendly.

 This is, basically, hiding dynamic URLs behind the SE-friendly URLs.
 I'll give you an example for an online store.